wp-plugins/wordpress-feed-statistics/readme.txt

 Tested up to: 3.4.2
 Stable tag: 1.5

-Compiles statistics about who is reading your blog via an RSS feed and what they're reading.
+Compiles statistics about who is reading your blog via a feed reader and what posts they're reading.

 == Description ==